 Academic Honesty Policy

-- unauthorized collaboration (including using and/or sharing physical or electronic copies of tests, quizzes, assignments, or any other course materials)
+- unauthorized use and/or sharing of physical or electronic copies of tests, quizzes, assignments, or any other course materials

 - alteration of records

 - lying, deceit, bribery, coercion, or intimidation for the purpose of influencing a grade or for any other academic gain.

 Submitting one’s work originally completed for a different class is also dishonest unless the current instructor has agreed in advance to accept such resubmission or reuse of academic work.

 Action against a student determined to have violated the academic honesty policy can range from a reduction of the grade on an assignment, through failure of a course, to suspension or even dismissal from the academic program, the department, or the college.
 A student who is charged with academic dishonesty will be afforded due process through the College Judicial System.

 Adopted by the Faculty Senate, April 13, 2004 (Faculty senate action #556).
 Approved by the President, June 6, 2004.
 Amended November 4, 2008, March 1, 2022 and May 8, 2023.

 (See Procedures for Addressing Suspected Academic Dishonesty)